Is There Such A Thing As Utopia?

 In 2015, Director Hassan Nazer and writer Amir Aghee gave birth to a sophisticated, well-written tale that I can describe best as haunting; or as Der Spiegel puts it, “An elegant and thrilling journey between two very different worlds”.
-Afghan drama film Utopia is a tragic tale of a woman whose pursuit for happiness is infected from start to end, and leaves the question of whether Utopia exists or not, open to the audience.
+Afghan drama film Utopia is a tragic tale of a woman whose pursuit of happiness is infected from start to end and leaves the question of whether Utopia exists or not, open to the audience.

-The films portrayal of social realism during a fragile period, post-war in Afghanistan, is one of praise, bringing the experience of tragedy and heartache to the forefront.
-Utopia deals with the nature of migration: what is means to be an immigrant and how it feels, which the film’s protagonist, Janan, embodies.
+The film’s portrayal of social realism during a fragile period, post-war in Afghanistan, is one of praise, bringing the experience of tragedy and heartache to the forefront.
+Utopia deals with the nature of migration: what it means to be an immigrant and how it feels, which the film’s protagonist, Janan, embodies.
 Director Nazer aimed to express just how courageous it is to be an immigrant and the difficulties that may come with that, which are issues that remain widely relatable till today.
 On the back of this, the film also tackling different cultural, religious and moral complications around the issue of artificial insemination and human liberty, making it a must-see during such a progressive day and age.

-Gaining high praise, Utopia won Best Film and Best Director at the Triangle Film Festival, the Golden Camera award at the Nashik film festival and the Best Feature Film at the Toronto film and video awards.
+Gaining high praise, Utopia won Best Film and Best Director at the Triangle Film Festival, the Golden Camera award at the Nashik Film Festival and the Best Feature Film at the Toronto film and video awards.
 The success of the film alone speaks volumes so make sure you bring along friends and family to Regents Street Cinema on March 11th 2017, 5:00pm -7:00pm to witness a powerful, thought-provoking story unravel before your very own eyes!
 Book by clicking here.

 Rim Karama is a 3rd year English and Film Studies student from Queen Mary University, published author, poet and film enthusiast.